 As the walking track to Jerusalem Bay starts right at the Cowan train station, the best way to get there is by train.
 It’s a very convenient trip from Sydney Central that takes less than one hour.

 If you’re travelling by car, there is free suburban street parking available around Cowan train station.
 There is also a small commuter car park located next to the station.

-The 2.4km trail between Cowan and Jerusalem Bay is part of the Great North Walk, a monstrous 250km track between Sydney, Hunter Valley and Newcastle that only the hardcore adventurers and professional hikers dare to undertake.
+The 2.4km trail between Cowan and Jerusalem Bay is part of the Great North Walk, a monstrous 250km track between Sydney, Hunter Valley and Newcastle that only the true adventurers and professional hikers dare to undertake.

 Luckily we don’t have to hike 250km to see all the beautiful things that this part of New South Wales has to offer.
 Instead, we can simple do shorter sections.